Meet the Authors

 Force 3: Open Supplier Networks

 Kurtz shares that the value of AP networks grows with adoption.
-Buyers and suppliers benefit from shared, real‑time visibility, simpler onboarding, and stronger cash management.
+Buyers and suppliers benefit from shared, realtime visibility, simpler onboarding, and stronger cash management.
 An “open network” according to Kurtz facilitates adoption by allowing “buyers and suppliers to work together in a collaborative, integrated data-sharing way.”
-A unified connection reduces portal sprawl, preserves enterprise‑grade security, and provides a complete digital trail for each transaction.
+A unified connection reduces portal sprawl, preserves enterprise grade security, and provides a complete digital trail for each transaction.
 This lowers friction in the AP process, improves supplier experiences, and helps companies become a “customer of choice” in tight supply markets.

 Force 4: Composable Technology Stacks

-Rather than customizing the core of SAP to meet every AP nuance, Kurtz points out that leading teams place purpose‑built invoice lifecycle management on top of SAP ERP and SAP S/4HANA.
+Rather than customizing the core of SAP to meet every AP nuance, Kurtz points out that leading teams place purpose built invoice lifecycle management on top of SAP ERP and SAP S/4HANA.
 This specialized ILM layer reduces complexity by giving businesses the ability to keep up with accelerating real-time regulations and AI advancement without tying mandate update processes to typical 6–18-month ERP release cycles.
 Mandates can change in weeks.
 One global manufacturer eliminated 3,000 customizations by pairing Basware with S/4HANA, keeping a clean core while standardizing AP across business units.
 This decoupled approach delivers immediate AP value today and readies the enterprise for the future of their ERP and AP requirements.

 Listen to the Podcast Series & Watch for the Feature Article in SAPinsider Magazine

-Watch our sneak peek of our 2026 SAPinsider Enterprise Live interview series, listen to the five-part podcast series coming in early 2026, and read our expanded four‑page feature article in SAPinsider Magazine, debuting at SAPinsider North America in Las Vegas, March 16–19.
+Watch the sneak peek of our 2026 SAPinsider Enterprise Live interview series, listen to the five-part podcast series coming in early 2026, and read our expanded four‑page feature article in SAPinsider Magazine, debuting at SAPinsider North America in Las Vegas, March 16–19.